codyafingerson/notion-update-checker/README.md

     - `launchctl load ~/Library/LaunchAgents/com.codyfingerson.notionupdates.plist`

 4. The task should now be scheduled to run at the interval you specified.
 You can verify that everything worked by running:
-    - `launchctl list | grep com.codyfingerson.notionupdates`
+    - `launchctl list | grep com.codyfingerson.notionupdates`, and if successful, you should see something like `- 78	com.codyfingerson.notionupdates`, where 78 is the process id, and most likely will be different from machine to machine.

 **PLIST Quick Tips**
 - You can change the time and date that the script executes by modifying the `StartCalendarInterval` key.
 The hour is first, followed by the minute, and then the day of the week.
 The default is set to run at 9 AM, Monday through Friday.